-- Everyone is allowed to check out two books at a time. - Books may be borrowed for two weeks and then renewed if another person has not requested them. - Books overdue for three weeks will be considered lost, and the students will be charged the replacement cost of the book. - Materials should be returned as soon as they are finished, as this will lessen the chance of losing them and make them more available to others.
+- Everyone is allowed to check out two books at a time. - Books may be borrowed for two weeks and then renewed if another person has not requested them. - Books overdue for three weeks will be considered lost, and the students will be charged the replacement cost of the book if the book is not returned to the library by the end of the year. - Materials should be returned as soon as they are finished, as this will lessen the chance of losing them and make them more available to others.